Christopher Tague

-Christopher "Chris" Tague is an American politician, farmer, and businessman from the state of New York.
+Christopher "Chris" Tague (born May 30, 1969) is an American politician, farmer, and businessman from the state of New York.
 A Republican, Tague has represented the 102nd district of the New York State Assembly, covering parts of the Hudson Valley, since 2018.

 Career

-After graduating from high school in 1987, Tague ran a dairy business, selling it in 1992.
-From 1992 until 2017, Tague worked at Cobleskill Stone Products, eventually becoming the company's general manager.
+Tague was born on May 30, 1969, in Schoharie County, New York.
+He graduated from Schoharie Central School in 1987.
+After graduating, he started a dairy business, selling it in 1992.
+From 1992 until 2017, Tague worked at Cobleskill Stone Products as a laborer, foreman, and quarry superintendent before eventually becoming the company's general manager.

 He also served as Schoharie Town Supervisor between 2016 and 2018.

+In the Assembly, he serves as the ranking minority member of the Assembly Agriculture Committee.

+Tague is currently the Chairman of the Schoharie County Republican Party.

+In 2025, the Adirondack Explorer and the Times Union described Tague as a likely option to receive the Republican nomination to be a candidate in the 2025 special election in New York's 21st congressional district.

 Electoral history

 In April 2018, upon the resignation of Republican Assemblyman Pete Lopez to become a regional administrator for the Environmental Protection Agency, a special election was held in the Assembly's 102nd district.
 After a closely fought campaign, Tague defeated Democrat Aidan O'Connor 46-44%, with Reform Party candidate Wesley Laraway taking the remainder.

 Both Tague and O'Connor ran for a full term that following November.
 In a much higher turnout election, Tague defeated O'Connor by a wide margin, 56-44%.

 After State Senator James Seward announced he wouldn't seek re-election to the 51st district in 2020, Tague was mentioned as a potential candidate, but he declined.

+Tague also won election to the 102nd district in 2020, 2022, and 2024, earning 64%, 65%, and 64% of the vote respectively.

+He also served as a delegate for Donald Trump at the 2020 Republican National Convention.